I recognize the courage it takes to come this far, to begin the search for

-In conjunction with my clinical training, I have a lengthy background in the self-cultivating arts of traditional Hatha yoga and meditation practices which help inform my interventions for mental, physical and emotional well-being.
-Yoga is one avenue for reconnecting the bodymind and meditative practices have been shown to restructure the brain in a way that can lower reactivity and aid in higher brain functions.
-Meditation and yoga both orient towards present time experience, which has the ability to calm the emotional centers of our brain and to gain greater access to the parts of our brain that aid in discernment, critial thinking, planning, organization and more.
+In conjunction with my clinical training, I have extensive training in the self-cultivating arts of traditional Hatha yoga and meditation practices.
+Yoga is one avenue for reconnecting the body-mind and in this way is also a meditative practice.
+Both yoga and meditation have been shown to restructure the brain in a way that can lower emotional reactivity and aid in higher brain functions.
+By calming the emotional centers of the brain (limbic system) we gain greater access to the parts of the brain that aid in discernment, critial thinking, planning, organization and more (prefrontal cortex).

 “No recovery from trauma is possible without attending to issues of safety, care for the self, reparative connections to other human beings, and a renewed faith in the universe.
 The therapist's job is not just to be a witness to this process but to teach the patient how.”